SamuOnDev/SamuOnDev/README.md

 ## Hello! 👋

 I'm Samuel Galindo 'aka' Samu.
-I am a junior developer and content creator on Twitch and YouTube.
+I am a junior developer and YouTube Strategist.

 I enjoy learning new technologies, and creating projects.
 For a long time I have been learning on my own, until I have taken the leap to dedicate myself 100% to development.